Carrie Mathison: Season 5

 The fifth season begins two years later.
-Carrie has left the CIA, and is living in Berlin with Frannie and her boyfriend Jonas (Alexander Fehling).
+Carrie has left the CIA, and is living in Berlin with Franny and her boyfriend Jonas (Alexander Fehling).
 She now works as head of security for the Düring Foundation, and is tasked by her boss Otto Düring (Sebastian Koch) to prepare him for a trip to Lebanon.
 She meets with her former colleague Allison Carr (Miranda Otto) to assess the security situation there; Allison refuses to help unless Carrie gives her inside information on the Foundation, a request Carrie refuses.
 She arranges safe passage for Düring to Lebanon - where an attempt is made on his life.
 Carrie meets with a contact named Behruz (Mousa Kraish), who tells her that she, not Düring, was the target of the attack.

 To find out who wants her dead, Carrie goes off her medication, claiming that her manic phases make her mind sharper.
 She and Jonas get into an argument when he finds out how many drone strikes she ordered while at the CIA, and he storms out.
 Soon after, he learns that Quinn kidnapped his son and then released him as a ploy to draw Carrie out.
 The following night, Carrie finds Quinn sneaking up on Jonas' house and shoots him in the back.
 Quinn was wearing body armor, however, and incapacitates her.
 Quinn tells her that Saul gave him an order to kill her.
 They stage a crime scene and take photos to fake Carrie's death, and Carrie prepares to go into hiding.
 Before she does, she insists on scouting the post office where Quinn gets his assignments in order to confirm whether it really was Saul who wanted her killed.
 After Quinn drops off his "proof" of Carrie's death in the P.O. box, a hitman arrives, targeting Quinn, and a gunfight ensues in which Quinn is wounded.
 Carrie leaves Quinn with Jonas, and goes to investigate.
 She learns that the hitman worked for the Russian Foreign Intelligence Service (SVR), and realizes that Russia wants CIA intelligence that had recently been stolen by hackers.

 She meets with Saul and asks him to give her copies of the hacked documents, but he refuses.
 She decides to go into hiding, and asks Düring to smuggle her out of the country.
 Just before she is about to leave, Düring gives her the documents from Saul, who now believes her.
 One of the documents concerns an operation she worked on in Baghdad with Allison ten years earlier, and she finds out that Ahmed Nazari (Darwin Shaw), a former asset who had been presumed dead, is still alive.
 She meets with Allison, who promises to help her.
 Carrie then asks her asset Numan (Atheer Adal) to hack into Allison's computer to find the case files about Nazari, and discovers a screensaver photo of Nazari at Allison's favorite bar.
 She deduces from the picture that Allison and Nazari are romantically involved, and that Allison is the traitor.